Winter storm continues to disrupt US and Canada

 A driving ban has been imposed in New York state's Buffalo area, where even emergency service vehicles have been stranded in the snow.
 Canada also saw cancelled flights and train cancellations following a derailment.

-Over 20 people are know to have died in the US due to the winter storm, and thousands have been left without power.
+More than 30 people are known to have died in the US due to the winter storm, and thousands have been left without power.